eradiate/eradiate/README.md

 ## Authors and acknowledgements

-Eradiate is developed by a core team consisting of Vincent Leroy, Yvan Nollet, Sebastian Schunke, Nicolas Misk and Yves Govaerts.
+Eradiate is developed by a core team consisting of Vincent Leroy, Sebastian Schunke, Nicolas Misk and Yves Govaerts.

 Eradiate uses the